 The x's and y's listed in the table may be of value for a lathe equipped with DROs on both axes.

 The challenge faced when implementing this is finding y from x.
 Finding the roots of these cubic equations is non-trivial.
-Consequently, a different path will be used.
+Consequently, a different path was used.
 A table of x values will be generated for a set number of t values in the range 0…1.
 A similar table of y values will be generated.
 A lookup algorithm will find the closest x‑value in the table and use the corresponding t‑value to find the associated y‑value in the y table.

 This program only works for "simple" Bézier curves.
 That is, there is only one y‑value for each x‑value.
+That is you can't use this program for cuts requiring a cutting tool like a boring bar.

-I found this code in DevonThink under array functions: findLastIndex.
+I found this code online under array functions: findLastIndex.
 It returns the index of the last element for which the provided function returns a truthy value.
 It uses Array.prototype.map() to map each element to an array with its index and value.
 Use Array.prototype.filter() to remove elements for which the fxn returns falsy values, Array.prototype.pop() to get the last one. -1 is the default value when not found.
 It will be used for the look up function.

 const findLastIndex = (arr, fn) =>